-NOTE: Any maintenance requiring disassembly of the cylinder should include replacement of all cylinder seals.
+- NOTE: Any maintenance requiring disassembly of the cylinder should include replacement of all cylinder seals. - 1.
 Clean away all dirt from the head.
-Place protective padding around the rod near the head to prevent damaging the chrome.
-Using a spanner wrench, unscrew the head from the barrel.
+Place protective padding around the rod near the head to prevent

 Do not use air pressure to remove the rod.
 Use only a source of controlled hydraulic oil pressure if the rod is hard to remove.